-(1) students who have been determined as eligible under Utah State Board of Education Special Education Rules and Part B of the IDEA; and
+(1) a student who has been determined as eligible under Utah State Board of Education Special Education Rules and Part B of the IDEA; and

-(2) students whose IEP team has determined, based upon a review of multiple data sources and factors, on an individual basis, an ESY is required to receive FAPE.
+(2) a student whose IEP team has determined, based upon a review of multiple data sources and factors, on an individual basis, an ESY is required to receive FAPE.